 - Sift in the flour, baking powder and salt.
 Mix everything, on low speed, until just combined.

-- Pour the batter into the pan and bake for 25-30 minutes.
+- Pour the batter into the pan.
+Gently tap the cake pan on the counter a few times to get the air bubbles out and make sure the batter is spread evenly.
+Bake the cake for 25-30 minutes.
 Do the toothpick test to check for doneness.

 Virginia Castaneda says